krd81/T1A2_Portfolio/README.md

 ## Target Audience
 Potential future employers and recruiters - it has been designed to be user-friendly and easy to navigate so no technical knowledge is required to fully benefit from its features.
+However, as per the brief the expectation is that the audience will be an employer from the tech field and will therefore have technical knowledge relating to IT/software development/programming etc.

 ## Tech Stack
 - HTML5 - website